egovernment/eregistrations/documentation/sections.md

 You don't have to (and usually shouldn't) iterate manually over `formSections` (the section's collection) to get overall sections status.
 That's because once you define `formSections` property, another property with the name `yourSectionsPropertyNameStatus` (in our example `formSectionsStatus`) will be created as Well.
 The `formSectionsStatus` will give you the total status of sections it contains.
+Sometimes you your form is prefilled with some values like for example user's email.
+It may happen that you don't want to calculate status for such prefilled property, in other words you want the status to be ignore email as long as it's ok.
+In that case you can use use `excludedFromStatusIfFilled` method from constructor.

 ###Sections after submission###